 Creating Augmented Reality with Aurasma

 Get the Aurasma app from your app store or from Aurasma.com.
-More complex auras are created and managed using the free Aurasma Studio Website (sign up 24-hrs in advance).
+More complex auras are created and managed using the free Aurasma Studio Website (sign up in advance if possible).
 Below are simple directions for creating auras.

 A. Creating a simple Aura with your mobile device